microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 description: >
 ---

-## Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster
+## Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster via service account token authentication

 The following Jumpstart scenario will guide you through how to use the [Cluster Connect](https://docs.microsoft.com/azure/azure-arc/kubernetes/cluster-connect) capability of an Azure Arc connected Kubernetes cluster to manage and connect to the cluster securely without opening inbound firewall ports.